-If a client or service user is unhappy with an individual working for the Democracy this is difficult or inappropriate then speak to the Director.
+If a client or service user is unhappy with an individual working for the Democracy School sometimes it is best to tell him or her directly.
+If the client or service users feel this is difficult or inappropriate then speak to the Director.